Click here to download a PDF version of this guide.

-We have set up this booklet in four sections: Education, Legal Relief, Safety Information, and Resources.
+We have set up this booklet in four sections: Education Rights, Legal Rights, Safety Information, and Resources.
 Most sections provide common scenarios in which youth in Maryland have found themselves, the general questions that arise from these situations, and helpful answers and information.

 The third section, Safety Information, provides information about the rights of abused youth under the age of 18, runaway laws, and emergency shelter.
 If you are (or someone you know is) pregnant and have experienced abuse and/or are thinking about leaving home, go here.

 The fourth section has Resources for pregnant and parenting teenagers seeking information and services.
-The phone numbers, addresses, and websites of organizations that help pregnant youth – especially those under the age of 18 (often referred to as minors) – are found here.
+The phone numbers and websites of organizations that help pregnant youth or provide information about options – especially those under the age of 18 (often referred to as minors) – are found here.

 Every pregnant individual has three options from which to choose: